SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ![]({{ site.baseurl }}/images/weblogic/config-solace-ra-2.png)

 * Step 2.
 Click on the ‘Save’ button to commit the changes to the application server.
 * Step 3.
 When the server prompts for a Deployment Plan to be created, configure its desired location.
-* Step 4.
-When the server prompts for a Deployment Plan to be created, configure its desired location.
 More details on deployment plan files can be found at the “Configuring Applications for Production Deployment”: [http://docs.oracle.com/cd/E12839_01/web.1111/e13702/config.htm#DEPGD169](http://docs.oracle.com/cd/E12839_01/web.1111/e13702/config.htm#DEPGD169){:target="_blank"}

 #### Properties Configuration